nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `editappt INDEX [date/yyyy-MM-dd] [from/HH:mm] [to/HH:mm]`

 * Edits the appointment at the specified `INDEX`.
-  * The index refers to the index number shown in the displayed appointment list.
+  * The index refers to the index number shown in the **last viewed appointment list**.
   * The index should be a **positive integer** not exceeding the last index number in the list.
 * `date` specifies the new date of the appointment in the `yyyy-MM-dd` format, where:
     * `yyyy` is the four-digit year (e.g., `2024`)